hfldai/scmattools/README.md

 [![codecov](https://codecov.io/gh/hfldai/scmattools/branch/main/graph/badge.svg?token=XCEMPOM53X)](https://codecov.io/gh/hfldai/scmattools)
 <!-- badges: end -->

-A developing python toolkit for handling genomic count matrices.
-A genomic count matrix is in the format of genomic regions (rows) x samples (columns).
+A python toolkit for exploring genomic count matrices (matrices in format of _genomic regions (rows)_ x _samples (columns)_).

-Funtionalities include:
+Note: The package is still in development and is updated actively.

+Funtionalities:
-* Given a genomic count matrix and a set of new genomic regions, return a new count matrix with entries of intersecting region counts.
+* Given a genomic count matrix and a set of new genomic regions, compute a new count matrix with entries of intersecting region counts.

 ## Installation
 ```